JLLLinn/IronmanCoding/MemoryManaging/Readme.txt

 This program is a implementation of malloc, realloc and free.
-Metadata for free blocks and a free list is maintained
+By Jiaxin Lin Metadata for free blocks and a free list is maintained

 To compile: "make clean" --> "make"